By Adam Eads, Senior Program Manager of Solutions & Services, TechSoup

 In two years of implementing the DRP, we have gained many insights into the challenges faced by staff members working in smaller nonprofits across various sectors.
 There are no one-size-fits-all solutions, and there are no “right” answers.
+Many organizations are reluctant to prioritize cybersecurity because they don’t adequately understand their risk and therefore how to minimize it.
 We are looking to uncover how organizations can maintain the best approach for their unique circumstances.
 Each participant’s experience is different, but by the time they finish we expect each to have these things:

 - Upgraded core operational systems, with an emphasis on moving to cloud-based solutions

 - A solid understanding of cybersecurity best practices, and the toolset to keep them safe

 - Established common tools like a custom email domain and document storage and collaboration

 - Engagement in training to increase knowledge of digital tools and skills and best practices in change management, across all staff